 6. Sunset Cliffs Trail – San Diego, CA

 For stunning views of the Pacific Ocean, you can’t do much better than Sunset Cliffs Park in San Diego, CA. You can walk for miles along the park’s sandy bluffs taking in tide pools, rock formations, and long, rolling waves (not to mention the sunsets you’d expect from the park’s name).
-The park is a quick drive (or a beautiful walk) from HI San Diego Point Loma hostel.
+Don’t miss this one the next time you’re staying at HI San Diego Downtown hostel.